nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

 Converting to and from a Python Dictionary
 ++++++++++++++++++++++++++++++++++++++++++

-:py:class:`NURESTObject` allows quick and easy conversion from and to python dictionaries
+:class:`bambou.NURESTObject` allows quick and easy conversion from and to python dictionaries

 .. method:: from_dict(dictionary)